18F/handbook/_pages/policies/travel-and-leave-policies/leave.md

 * [Insite: Advanced Sick Leave](https://insite.gsa.gov/portal/category/510090)

 ## Court Leave
+* Authorized absence without charge to leave or pay
+* Must be officially requested to serve in a judicial proceeding to which the Federal, a state, or local government is party

-Requests for time off due to jury duty can now be made in [HR Links](https://corporateapps.gsa.gov/hr-links/); this option was not previously available in Aloha.
+* Requests for time off due to jury duty can now be made in [HR Links](https://corporateapps.gsa.gov/hr-links/); this option was not previously available in Aloha.

 ## Religious observance